-\begin{proof} We show that every cycle-deal applied by the Crawler can be implemented as a sequence of improving swap-deals.
+\begin{proof} We show that every cycle-deal applied by Crawler can be implemented as a sequence of improving swap-deals.
 For clarity reasons and without loss of generality, we assume that each agent $a_j$ currently holds resource $r_j$.

-For a given step of the algorithm, consider agent $a_i$ who picks resource $r_k$ currently held by agent $a_k$.
+For a given iteration of the algorithm, consider agent $a_i$ who picks resource $r_k$ currently held by agent $a_k$.
 From the definition of the procedure, $a_k$ is on the left of $a_i$ (with respect to the single-peaked axis) and $a_k$ has already been considered at this step before considering $a_i$.
-In fact, all the agents between $a_k$ (included) and $a_i$ (excluded) on the left of the single-peaked axis have already been considered at step $i$ before reaching $a_i$.
+In fact, all the agents between $a_k$ (included) and $a_i$ (excluded) on the left of the single-peaked axis have already been considered at the current iteration before reaching $a_i$.
 Moreover, all these agents have passed their turn because their peak is on their right.
 In other words, each agent $a_j$ between $a_k$ (included) and $a_i$ (excluded) prefers the resource held by the agent $a_{j+1}$ on her right, that is:

-Let $\mu = \langle a_i, a_{i-1}, \cdots, a_{k+1}, a_k \rangle$ be the cycle-deal implemented by the crawler at the current step.
+Let $\mu = \langle a_i, a_{i-1}, \cdots, a_{k+1}, a_k \rangle$ be the cycle-deal implemented by Crawler at the current step.
 In this deal, $a_k$ gives her resource $r_k$ to $a_i$ and all the other agents of the deal give their resource to the next agent in the sequence which is the agent on their left with respect to the single-peaked axis.
-The decomposition of $\mu$ into a sequence of swap-deals consists in using agent $a_i$ as a hub for the exchanges of resources.
-Agent $a_i$ first exchanges with $a_{i-1}$ then, $a_{i}$ exchanges with $a_{i-2}$ and so on until $a_{i}$ perform a swap-deal with $a_{k}$.
-At then end, $a_i$ holds $r_k$ and each other agent $a_j$ in $\mu_i$ holds the resource initially held by $a_{j+1}$.
+The decomposition of $\mu$ into a sequence of swap-deals consists in using agent $a_i$ as a hub for the swap-deals.
+Agent $a_i$ first exchanges with $a_{i-1}$ then, $a_{i}$ exchanges with $a_{i-2}$ and so on until $a_{i}$ performs a swap-deal with $a_{k}$.
+At the end, $a_i$ holds $r_k$ and each other agent $a_j$ in $\mu_i$ holds the resource initially held by $a_{j+1}$.
 The sequence of swap-deals is thus equivalent to $\mu_i$.